ThePhenomenon1/Automated-Workbook/README.md

 From Pypi we utilize Openpyxl - an excellent package for working with excel spreadsheets.

-This Python program can be built in less than 30 minutes.
+This dynamic Python program can be built in less than 30 minutes.